Cookie preferences

 What does your innovation look like in practice?

-The growing focus on mindfulness and social emotional learning in schools is important and overdue.
-However, in many cases we are teaching these skills for the wrong reasons.
-Kids need skills not just to calm down but to manage emotions, connect with others, and become peacemakers.
-And we cannot help children solve conflicts peacefully unless we equip them and their teachers with mindfulness skills, an understanding of brain science, and a greater sense of the far-from-level playing field.
-While mindfulness practice has enormous benefits for children's personal well being, it is also a powerful tool to help recognize and reckon with systemic injustice in schools and communities.
+The growing interest in mindfulness and social emotional learning in schools is important and overdue.
+However, in many cases schools are teaching these skills for the wrong reasons.
+Kids need skills not just to regulate (e.g., calm) their emotions, but to understand and manage their emotions, connect with others, and approach conflict productively.
+To help our youth solve conflicts peacefully we must equip them and their teachers with mindfulness skills, an understanding of brain science, and a greater sense of the far-from-level playing field.
+Mindfulness practice has enormous benefits for children's personal well being.
+It is also a powerful tool to help recognize and reckon with systemic injustice in schools and communities.
 Metacognition skills help students investigate their own thoughts in order to uncover, examine and face implicit bias with compassion and curiosity, not shame and blame.
 By engaging students as leaders and helping them develop personal agency, we transform their lives and their schools.

 How has it been spreading?

 Instead of delivering the program ourselves in schools, we provide effective, relevant curriculum and training to the educators who know their own students best.
 We keep our curriculum and training accessible and affordable, especially for under-resourced communities.
-We have grown largely through word-of-mouth among educators.
-Our partnership with google ads for nonprofits has helped other educators find us online.
-Over the next two years we will expand partnerships with 20+ DC-area schools and develop demonstration classrooms to inspire stakeholders, guide educators and build partnerships to double the number of educators reached nationwide.
-Our new digital platform, PoMKids, makes programming available to children, in and out of school, reducing barriers of cost and accessibility.
+We have grown largely through word-of-mouth among educators who see value and impact in their own classrooms and recommend Peace of Mind to peers.
+Partnering with district agencies, such as the Fairfax County School Counselors division who purchased curriculum and training for their team of school counselors, is another vehicle for growth.
+A digital platform, PoMKids, makes programming available to children, in and out of school, reducing barriers of cost and accessibility.

 If I want to try it, what should I do?